SeshadriRC/Devops/Issues-faced.md

 Resolution
 We checked the deployment yaml, memory limit is set to low, so we asked user to increase it. then he submitted job again. post that issue got fixed

+Cause

+Pods were throwing out connectivity exception error.

+Resolution/Update

+OCP-OPS were paged and we did the basic troubleshooting steps.
+After tunneling down step by step the application team found out that the source application in the on-prem had less timeout set which was 2 minutes.
+The application team update that to 4 minutes and redeployed it and tested it once again and they didn't face any issue.

+Destination:

+cluster: aws-aps1-apps-prod-1

+namespace: epp-dci-offshore-storage

+deployment: dci-cloud-save-prod

+database: pgsql-ec764c3b-0344-4d0e-9b32-bd66df58b9c5

+---